Matching complexes of trees and applications of the matching tree algorithm: Polygon Tilings

-Proposition~\ref{prop:genhex} gives another proof of Corollary~\ref{1by1bym}.
-However, for a $2 \times 1 \times t$ honeycomb graph, we can greatly improve the connectivity bound through casework.
-Furthermore, this method will give us both upper and lower bounds for the sizes of the critical cells.
+The connectivity bound follows. \end{proof} For a $2 \times 1 \times t$ honeycomb graph, we can greatly improve this connectivity bound and obtain both upper and lower bounds for the sizes of the critical cells.

-The following lemma describes the matching tree outcome of a configuration that frequently occurs in the proof of Theorem~\ref{2by1bym}. \begin{lemma} Let $\Sigma(A, B)$ be a split ready leaf associated to the configuration with a hexagon and a triangle that share an edge.
+The following lemma describes the outcome to applying the Matching Tree Algorithm to a configuration that frequently occurs in the proof of Theorem~\ref{2by1bym}. \begin{lemma} Let $\Sigma(A, B)$ be a split ready leaf associated to the configuration with a hexagon and a triangle that share an edge.
+Then, after completing the Matching Tree Algorithm, the two leaf nodes $\Sigma(\tilde{A}, \tilde{B})$, $\Sigma(\hat{A}, \hat{B})$ with lowest common ancestor $\Sigma(A, B)$ have $|\tilde{A}| = |\hat{A}|= |A| + 2$. \end{lemma}